-- project filename copies a project other than the active project.
-If you do not use this option, by default the active project is copied. - implement implementation_name archives all files in the specified implementation. - dest_dir directory_pathname specifies the directory in which to copy the project files. - copy_type specifies the type of file/project copy: - full performs a complete copy; all input and result files are contained in the archive file. - customize performs a partial copy; only the project files that you select are included in the archive. - local includes only project input files in the copy; does not include result files. - add_srs adds the listed srs files to the archived project.
+Option Description -copy -project filename -implement implementationName -dest_dir pathname -copy_type {full local customize} -add_srs [fileList] -no_input project filename - copies a project other than the active project.
+If you do not use this option, by default the active project is copied. implement implementation_name - archives all files in the specified implementation. dest_dir directory_pathname - specifies the directory in which to copy the project files. copy_type - specifies the type of file/project copy: full - performs a complete copy; all input and result files are contained in the archive file. customize - performs a partial copy; only the project files that you select are included in the archive. local - includes only project input files in the copy; does not include result files. add_srs - adds the listed srs files to the archived project.
 Use the -no_input option with this command.
 If fileList is omitted, adds all srs files for the project/implementations.
 The srs files are the RTL schematic views that are output when the design is compiled (Run->Compile Only).

-For more information about, and examples of the project -copy command, see Archive Utility, on page 88.

--unarchive -archive_file pathname/filename -dest_dir pathname project Command Examples

-- archive_file pathname/filename is the name of the archived project file. - dest_dir pathname specifies the directory in which to write the project files.

-For more information about, and examples of the project -unarchive command, see Archive Utility, on page 88.
+For more information about, and examples of the project -copy command, see Archive Utility, on page 91. -unarchive -archive_file pathname/filename -dest_dir pathname archive_file pathname/filename - is the name of the archived project file. dest_dir pathname - specifies the directory in which to write the project files.
+For more information about, and examples of the project -unarchive command, see Archive Utility, on page 91.